luthfiarian/Freelanceku/README.md

 <p>If you have input the URL above, the page will automatically reload / go to the home page, then click on the register button</p>

 <h3>Webhook / HTTP(S) Notification Midtrans</h3>
-<p style="text-align: justify;">If you use webhooks, use port forwarding or local tunneling software to receive notifications from Midtrans.
+<p style="text-align: justify;">If you use webhooks, use port forwarding or local tunneling software to receive notifications from Midtrans (<strong>If you have a website that has integrated domain and SSL, it is highly recommended 👍</strong>).
 Make sure the software is free from "Visit Site" prompts or pages that are harmful to web browsers.
 Software suggestions:</p>
 <p align="center">
 <a href="https://serveo.net/">Serveo</a> • <a href="https://localhost.run/">localhost.run</a> • <a href="https://www.cloudflare.com/products/tunnel/">Cloudflare Tunnel</a>
 </p>